 This article about lead generation on Quora has some excellent tips on attracting potential new business.

 A very direct idea for how to get clients is to find someone who could definitely use your services.

 Let’s say, for instance, that you’re a web developer.
-Finding poorly designed websites, or those that aren’t compliant or mobile friendly, is a great opening.
-You can send an email briefly introducing yourself and your services, and then politely list specific ways you would improve their website.
+Finding poorly designed websites or ones that aren’t compliant or mobile-friendly is a valuable opening.
+You can send an email briefly introducing yourself and your services and then politely list specific ways you would improve their website.